Bloom’s Taxonomy

 Introduction to Bloom’s Taxonomy

-Bloom’s classifies learning from lower order to higher order and each category of learning builds upon the other to further clarify this concept.
+Bloom’s organizes learning from lower order to higher order and each category of learning builds upon the other to further clarify this concept.
 It is a useful standard when crafting learning outcomes.
-Bloom’s taxonomy hierarchically maps verbs according to the complexity of skill required by the action described.
-Use Bloom’s taxonomy to clearly align the required performance to the appropriate cognitive level.
-Paying attention to learning objectives can help focus your attention on the most critical aspects of a learning experience.
+Bloom’s taxonomy lists action verbs according to the complexity of skill required by the action described.
+As an educator, you can use Bloom’s taxonomy to clearly align the required performance to the appropriate cognitive level.
+By paying attention to learning objectives can help focus your attention on the most critical aspects of a learning experience.

 If you prefer an overview on this topic in video format, please watch the video below: